Unforgettable Experiences in an Extraordinary Place

 (Adults: $5; Seniors 65+: $3; Children 6-17: $2; Children under 6, Members & Active Duty Military: FREE.)

-Join a Mission San Luis archaeologist on Second Sundays for a tour of Tallahassee's only National Historic Landmark from an archaeological perspective.
+Join a Mission San Luis archaeologist for a tour of Tallahassee's only National Historic Landmark from an archaeological perspective.
 Learn how the site was excavated and what was discovered about the Apalachee and Spanish residents from the 17th century.

 Spanish and Apalachee Military Life in La Florida

 Come experience colorful pageantry and blackpowder musket and cannon fire at Mission San Luis' fort, Castillo de San Luis.
 Enjoy the opportunity to learn about the world of Spanish soldiers and Apalachee warriors at Spanish Florida's western capital.